KWJACK/CropImage/ReadMe.md

 # Introduction
- This application is made for **collecting sample image data** during my intership period in Hyper-connected Communication Research Laboratory, ETRI.
+ This application is made for **collecting sample image data** during my intership period at the Hyper-connected Communication Research Laboratory, ETRI.

- You can easily crop part of image which you had dragged.
+ You can easily crop part of image which you had dragged, as shown below.
  This serve expected **binarization result** on **left-corner splitted window**

-EPRE means ETRI PreProcessing (sorry)
+(EPRE) means ETRI PreProcessing (sorry)

 # Screenshoot
 ![result1](/assets/result1.png)